Why Buy stock in Upwork Inc. (UPWK)?

 Upwork Inc. (NASDAQ:UPWK) trade information

-Despite being -0.07% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Tuesday, Aug 18 when the UPWK stock price touched $15.17- or saw a rise of 1.25%.
-Year-to-date, Upwork Inc. shares have moved 40.39%, while the 5-day performance has seen it change 7.38%.
-Over the past 30 days, the shares of Upwork Inc. (NASDAQ:UPWK) have changed 7.46%.
-Short interest in the company has seen 4.17 Million shares shorted with days to cover at 1.41.
+Sporting 2.36% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Thursday, Aug 20 when the UPWK stock price touched $15.53- or saw a rise of 6.57%.
+Year-to-date, Upwork Inc. shares have moved 35.99%, while the 5-day performance has seen it change -3.14%.
+Over the past 30 days, the shares of Upwork Inc. (NASDAQ:UPWK) have changed 8.28%.
+Short interest in the company has seen 4.17 Million shares shorted with days to cover at 1.46.

 Upwork Inc. (UPWK) estimates and forecasts

-Figures show that Upwork Inc. shares have underperformed across the wider relevant industry.
-The company’s shares have gained +63% over the past 6 months, with this year growth rate of -136.7%, compared to -1.8% for the industry.
+Figures show that Upwork Inc. shares have outperformed across the wider relevant industry.
+The company’s shares have gained +78.15% over the past 6 months, with this year growth rate of 140%, compared to -0.8% for the industry.
 Other than that, the company has, however, lowered its growth outlook for the 2020 fiscal year revenue.
 Growth estimates for the current quarter are -133.3% and -40% for the next quarter.
 Revenue growth from the last financial year stood is estimated to be +17.6%.

 5 analysts offering their estimates for the company have set an average revenue estimate of $90.24 Million for the current quarter.
 5 have an estimated revenue figure of $92.56 Million for the next quarter concluding in December 01, 2020.
 Year-ago sales stood $78.79 Million and $80.29 Million respectively for this quarter and the next, and analysts expect sales will grow by 14.5% for the current quarter and 15.3% for the next.